intersystems-community/irisdemo-demo-opcua/windows/README.md

 file in the windows/Studio directory here when using the connector on Windows, instead of using the
 ObjectScript files in the irisdemo-demo-opcua repository directly.

+## libcrypto-1_1-x64.dll

+Some versions of IRIS that are not otherwise able to load IrisOPCUA can be enabled to do so by placing the libcrypto-1_1-x64.dll found here alongside the IrisOPCUA.dll and the open62541.dll in the iris/bin directory.
+IMPORTANT: Do not overwrite IRIS's version of this file if it already exists in the iris/bin directory; the libcrypto-1_1-x64.dll file found here is intended for supplemental use only.